The Timing Of The Latest Royal Claims About Meghan Markle Is Awfully Convenient

 "The Duchess is saddened by this latest attack on her character, particularly as someone who has been the target of bullying herself and is deeply committed to supporting those who have experienced pain and trauma," said a spokesperson for the Sussexes in an official statement.
 "She is determined to continue her work building compassion around the world and will keep striving to set an example for doing what is right and doing what is good."

 If people weren't already planning to tune in for Meghan and Harry's interview before this scandal broke out, they're definitely going to be watching it now.
-Oprah with Meghan and Harry will air on ITV this Monday 8th March.
+Oprah with Meghan and Harry will air on CBS this Sunday, March 7.